Deyda/Evergreen-Script/README.md

 For Filezilla this is the exe file.

+Filezilla is installed with the parameter /user=all for all users.

 ### Firefox
 Line 887 defines which package is downloaded (You can change the architecture, language and the channel(to ESR)).

 For Firefox this is the english x64 msi file (Latest Firefox Version).

+Firefox is installed with the parameter that don't create icons or the maintenance service.

 ### Foxit_Reader
 Line 920 defines which package is downloaded (You can change the language).